DNRutledge/ComDim/README.md

 # ComDim

-"ComDim" is an unsupervised multi-block method that aims to simultaneously consider multiple data tables to find the components that are common to all the tables and those that are specific to each data table, with the contribution of each of the tables to each of these components.
+*ComDim* is an unsupervised multi-block method that aims to simultaneously consider multiple data tables to find the components that are common to all the tables and those that are specific to each data table, with the contribution of each of the tables to each of these components.